Ryū Murakami

-Ryū Murakami (村上 龍, Murakami Ryū) is a Japanese novelist, short story writer, essayist and filmmaker.
+Ryū Murakami (村上 龍, Murakami Ryū) is a Japanese novelist, essayist and filmmaker.
 His novels explore human nature through themes of disillusion, drug use, surrealism, murder and war, set against the dark backdrop of Japan.
-His best known novels are Almost Transparent Blue, Audition, Coin Locker Babies and In the Miso Soup.
+His best known novels are Almost Transparent Blue, Audition, Coin Locker Babies, and In the Miso Soup.

 Biography

 Murakami was born Ryūnosuke Murakami (村上龍之助, Murakami Ryūnosuke) in Sasebo, Nagasaki on 19 February 1952.
 The name Ryūnosuke was taken from the protagonist in Daibosatsu-tōge, a work of fiction by Kaisan Nakazato.

 Murakami attended school in Sasebo.
 While a student in senior high, he joined in forming a rock band called Coelacanth, as the drummer.
-In the summer of his third year in senior high, Murakami and his colleagues barricaded the rooftop of his high school and he was placed under house arrest for three months.
+In the summer of his third year in senior high, Murakami and his fellow students barricaded the rooftop of his high school and he was placed under house arrest for three months.
 During this time, he had an encounter with hippie culture, which had a strong influence on him.

 After graduating from high school in 1970, Murakami formed another rock band and produced some 8-millimeter indie films.
 He enrolled in the silkscreen department at Gendaishichosha School of Art in Tokyo, but dropped out in the first year.
 In October 1972, he moved to Fussa, Tokyo and was accepted for the sculpture program at Musashino Art University.
 He married his wife, a keyboard player, in the 1970s and their son was born in 1980.
 In the early 1990s, Murakami devoted himself to disseminating Cuban music in Japan and established a label, Murakami's, within Sony Music.

 Murakami started the e-magazine JMM (Japan Mail Media) in 1999 and still serves as its chief editor.
 Since 2006, he has also hosted a talk show on business and finance called Kanburia Kyuden, broadcast on TV Tokyo.
 The co-host is Eiko Koike.
 In the same year, he began a video streaming service, RVR (Ryu's Video Report).
 In 2010, he established a company, G2010, to sell and produce eBooks.